Frequently Asked Questions — FAQs

 From Adams-Morgan/Woodley Park Metro Station: Exit Metro and continue walking straight/downhill to the intersection of Connecticut Ave and Calvert Street; turn left and cross the street on Calvert and walk up hill.
 You will pass an Exxon service station on your left.
 Cross the street again at Columbia Road where you will see a McDonalds and turn left.
 The next intersection is Euclid Street and you will see “City Bikes” to your front as a landmark.
 This is the intersection of Champlain Street and Euclid Street; continue on Euclid to 1715.
 The building is 1.5 blocks on left and is gray, white trim and a red-framed glass door.

 Driving From South of Washington, D.C.
 Take Interstate 395 to 14th Street Bridge and remain on 14th Street to Mass Ave and turn left; stay on Mass Ave then turn right on 18th Street.
 Remain on 18th Street and once passing Florida Avenue you’ll be in the Adams Morgan neighborhood.
-At the intersection of Columbia Road (McDonalds on right as your landmark) and 18th Street; turn right on Colombia Road and your next, immediate right (a diagonal street) is Euclid Street.
+At the intersection of Columbia Road (McDonald’s is on the right as a landmark) and 18th Street; turn right on Colombia Road and your next, immediate right (a diagonal street) is Euclid Street.
 Go through the first four-way stop.
 You will see “City Bikes” on your left as a landmark.
 This will be the intersection of Champlain and Euclid Street; continue straight on Euclid to 1715.

 From Columbia Heights Metro Station; Use the ‘Southbound Bus’ exit and walk west along Irving Street.
 Cross the street at Columbia Road, turn left and walk south on Columbia Road for approximately five blocks until you come to Euclid Street.
 Turn right on Euclid Street and 1.5 blocks on the right you’ll see our property at 1715 Euclid.
 The building is 1.5 blocks on left and is gray, white trim and a red-framed glass door.